emmatebibyte/hopper/README.md

 [Modrinth REST API
 docs](https://docs.modrinth.com/api-spec/)

-# File Architecture
+# File Structure

 ```
-~/.hopper/
-├── hopper.conf
+├── "$XDG_CONFIG_HOME"/hopper.toml
-├── cache/
+├── "$XDG_CACHE_HOME"/hopper/
 │   ├── 1.19.1/
 │   │ └── fabric/
 │   └── 1.18.2/
 │     ├── forge/
 │     └── plugin/
-└── templates/
+└── "XDG_DATA_HOME"/templates/
       └── example-template.hop -> ~/.minecraft/mods/example-template.hop
 ```

 # Hopfile Structure

-Hopfiles will contain a Minecraft version number, a list of packages, the name of the type of package it uses, and any references to other hopfiles it's based on, or "templates".
+Hopfiles will contain a Minecraft version number, a list of packages, and any references to other hopfiles on which it's based, or "templates".
 If a hopfile is based on other template hopfiles, it inherits the packages from them.
 A hopfile does not inherit the package or Minecraft version from a template.

 ```
-template = example-template
+template = "example-template"

-mc-version = 1.19.2
+mc-version = "1.19.2"

-type = fabric

 [packages]
-sodium
+fabric-mod = [ "sodium", "lithium" ]
+resource = "alacrity"
 ```

 # Hopper Configuration File Structure